Torrey Hills, San Diego: Education

 One of the schools in the community is Torrey Hills Elementary School, a high-achieving elementary school, one of eight schools in the Del Mar Union School District.
 It offers a curriculum that includes music, art, technology, and a science lab.
 The school includes kindergarten through 6th grade, and has an active after school program organized by the Del Mar Union School District.
 The Torrey Hills colors are black and red, and their mascot is the Hawk.
 The principal is Abby Domingo.

 Those who live north of Carmel Mountain Road and east of El Camino Real may have to option to attend Ocean Air Elementary School.

-Students from Torrey Hills Elementary usually attend Carmel Valley Middle School in Carmel Valley or Earl Warren in Solana Beach.
+Students from Torrey Hills Elementary usually attend Carmel Valley Middle School or Pacific Trails Middle School in Carmel Valley or Earl Warren in Solana Beach.
 After middle school, most students attend Torrey Pines High School or Canyon Crest Academy (the latter referred to as "CCA", both being public schools).
 Canyon Crest Academy is ranked academically as the 5th best high school in the state of California, while Torrey Pines High School is ranked at 30th (out of 1,598 public high schools).